Workplace Toxicity and Its Normalcy

-If you find yourself enduring any sort of toxic relationship in your adult life, try looking inwards for the answers.
-If most of your adult life is spent at work, how do you survive toxicity at work and come out top of your game?
+Have you found yourself enduring any sort of toxic relationship in your adult life?
+Try looking inwards for the answers.
+Since most of your adult life is spent at work, how do you survive toxicity at work?
+How do you come out top of your game?

 For many millennials, toxic whirlpools were first formed at home and evolved from that point on.
 The faces and names changed but not the game.
 You may have heard the stories.
-Some people are quite familiar with being ‘respectfully’ silent in the presence of a parent, or ‘disappearing’ from the parlour when daddy came back from home, not having an identity, much less a voice at the place you called home, because it was the respectful thing to do.
+Some people are quite familiar with being ‘respectfully’ silent in the presence of a parent.
+Or ‘disappearing’ from the sitting room when daddy came back from work.
+Or not having an identity, much less a voice at the place you called home.
+All of these happened because it was the respectful thing to do.
 We would later find that this same ‘respect’ culture transcended to relationships with teachers, care givers at school, and eventually every symbol of authority.
-Somehow, the tradition cascaded beyond generation X. Y and Z have also inherited this norm.
+Somehow, the tradition cascaded beyond generation X. The next generations, Y and Z have also inherited this norm.

 It is safe to assume that this passive relationship with verbal, emotional and psychological abuse transcended to relationships with ‘bosses’ at work.
 More recently, you may have heard the ugly stories from your friends, family and peers.
 Bosses daily raining curses and/or insults on employees, regularly threatening to fire employees for no proven cause, delaying salaries while taking out money from the business to fund luxury trips and treats.